Mongolian Latin alphabet: In Mongolia

-The letters f, h, p, v were rarely used except in Russian loanwords, and q, w, and x were almost never used.

-Despite being neither widely promoted nor having any official status, Mongolians were increasingly using Latin script on smartphones and social networking services as of 2019.
+The Mongolian Latin alphabets contained between 24 and 30 letters, depending on whether letters such as f, v, x (used primarily in loanwords) or h, q, w, (almost never attested) are counted as part of the alphabet.

+In China

+The question of romanization of Mongolian script in China was first raised in 1958.
+Two years later, the government of Inner Mongolia addressed the central authorities with this question, but this appeal remained without consequences.
+The proposed alphabet looked like this: A a, B b, C c, D d, E e, F f, G g, H h, I i, J j, K k, L l, M m, N n, O o, P p, Q q, R r, S s, T t, U u, W w, Y y, Z z, ô, û.

 In 1975, preparations began in China for the romanization of Mongolian writing in Mongol areas based on the pinyin system used for Mandarin Chinese.
 According to the plan, the Latin alphabet should have been introduced in 1977, but the death of Mao Zedong and the changes in domestic policy that had begun did not allow the project to materialize.
 This system forms the basis of the SASM/GNC romanization of Mongolian that has been used in China to transcribe personal names and toponyms since 1978.
+The alphabet of the 1970s project looked like this: a, b, c, č, d, e, f, g, h, i, k, l, m, n, ng, o, ɵ, p, r, s, š, t, u, ʉ, w, y, z, ž.

+Despite being neither widely promoted nor having any official status, Mongolians were increasingly using Latin script on smartphones and social networking services as of 2019.

 Characters

 First Latin alphabet was using "y" as feminine "u", with additional feminine "o" ("ɵ") and with additional consonants "ç" for "ch", "ş" for "sh" and "ƶ" for "j", it successfully served in printing books and newspapers.
 A few of the letters (f, k, p, v) were rarely used, being found only in borrowings, while q, w and x were excluded altogether.
 Since k transcribed [h] in loans, it is unclear how loans in [kʰ] were written. "j" is used for vowel combinations of the [ja] type.
 Letter "c" is used for the sound [ts] and "k" is used for the sound [h].
 The first version was inspired by the Yanalif script used for the Soviet Union's Turkic languages.